temporalio/temporal/README.md

 Refer to Temporal [docker-compose](https://github.com/temporalio/docker-compose) repo for more advanced options.

-For more details on Docker images refer to [docker-builds](https://github.com/temporalio/docker-builds)
+For more details on Docker images refer to [docker-builds](https://github.com/temporalio/docker-builds) repo.

 ### Run the Samples